1 Minute Review

 Reports are provided by Wyckoff Market Ratings.
 One source is better than nothing, but this is the only research offered by Generic Trade.

 As previously mentioned, Generic Trade charges a flat $0.59 commission on all trades, regardless of size or frequency.
 If you make 1 small trade per month, you’ll be charged that per side.
 Make 300 large trades a month?
 Same fee.
-Despite the lack of volume discounts, Generic Trade’s $0.59 commission is still lower than the best rates offered by most competitors.
+Despite the lack of volume discounts, Generic Trade’s $0.59 commission is lower than the best rates offered by most competitors.

 Generic Trade does have other fees, including a $59 monthly subscription charge for the Generic Trader Professional + Generic Trader Mobile platform suite.
 Clients can use the Generic Trade Online platform for free, but it lacks the tools and advanced features needed for day trading.

 Additional fees include the standard charges for outgoing wire transfers, checks and insufficient funds.
 See the list of fees below and note there’s no monthly maintenance charge or inactivity fee.
+Generic Trade expresses all costs on its website so you don’t encounter surprises.

 Be sure to check the schedule of exchange fees as well before purchasing any contracts.
 Each asset class comes with its own set of exchange fees you’ll need to factor into your analysis.